nextgenoperations/homebridge-infocus-projector/README.md

 This is a fork from Jackie Yang's [homebridge-epson-projector](https://github.com/valkjsaaa/homebridge-epson-projector), modified to work with Axios.

-This was tested to work with the EPSON HomeCinema 2150.
+This was tested to work with the EPSON HomeCinema 2150 and TW9400.
 It should work with any other EPSON projector with EPSON iProjection support.

 # Installation
 Run these commands: